Looking to Have More Fun at Work– The Power of a Light-Hearted Practical Joke

 “Taking the time to polish a pun or fine-tune a practical joke is a way of saying, ‘I’m thinking about you and I want to please you.”

 In honor of April Fools Day, I’d love to hear your favorite practical joke stories.
-Who knows what shenanigans we may be able to inspire amongst our tribe.
+Who knows what shenanigans we may be able to inspire amongst our tribe to have more fun at work.

 In Other LGL News